 First, we need to load the r-package.
 This is done by using either the library or the require function.
 In the code chunk below we use require():

 Now that the required package is loaded into R, we are ready to import the SAS file.
 In this read SAS file tutorial, we are using the data that can be downloaded here.
+Here’s how to read the SAS file with the R-package haven:

-How to Read a SAS file with R Using sas7bdat
+Method 2: Read a SAS file with R Using sas7bdat

 In this section, we are going to load the same .sav7bdat file into R using sas7bdat, instead of read_sas.